Safety Net Income Benefit (SNIB)

 Will SNIB payments continue if a client is placed on a return to work program with an alternative employer?

-Where a client who is receiving SNIB payments is unable to return to his/her pre-termination employment, the TAC can arrange vocational rehabilitation services to support them to find alternate employment and develop a return to work plan.
+Where a client who is receiving SNIB payments is unable to return to their pre-termination employment, the TAC can arrange vocational rehabilitation services to support them to find alternate employment and develop a return to work plan.
 Where appropriate, the TAC can pay top-up SNIB or may consider paying wage subsidies to an employer as the client increases their hours in a new role.
 More information about return to work support is found here: http://www.tac.vic.gov.au/clients/how-we-can-help/return-to-work-support.

 What happens if a client who is receiving SNIB payments takes up a reasonable offer of alternative employment and this is unsuccessful?